williamfgc/hpc-wdr/pages/about.md

 ### Code of Conduct

-Please see the HPC-WDR :ref:`Code of Conduct<codeofconduct>`Code of conduct.
+Please see the HPC-WDR [Code of conduct](hpcwdr/pages/codeofconduct).